sugarlabs/GSoC/Ideas-2025.md

 for the blind* and similarly interactive programs.

-The goal of the project is to develop extended functionality to our exisiting tools of turtle/mouse glyph movement and limited color detection to sense color from uploaded images, as well as the real-time feed from a webcam.
-Upon successful implementation, the turtle/mouse glyph will be able to detect the color of pixels underneath it, regarless of whether those pixels were drawn by the turtle/mouse itself, part of an uploaded image stamped to the canvas, or part of a live webcam video feed into Music Blocks.
+The goal of the project is to develop extended functionality to our existing tools of turtle/mouse glyph movement and limited color detection to sense color from uploaded images, as well as the real-time feed from a webcam.
+Upon successful implementation, the turtle/mouse glyph will be able to detect the color of pixels underneath it, regardless of whether those pixels were drawn by the turtle/mouse itself, part of an uploaded image stamped to the canvas, or part of a live webcam video feed into Music Blocks.
 One test of success is to run our *Lego music notation for the blind* project with